santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/ICMs-for-ADLS-Gen-1.md

 ![image.png](/.attachments/image-4d352897-96f1-433e-9c9f-d10a27420916.png)
 If you follow up using an email, please make sure any additional troubleshooting conversation is added to the ICM notes so it can be tracked later.

-# What you can Share with Your Customer
+# What You Can Share with Your Customer

 #Quick Reference